-These clauses should never appear in a contract – contractors and freelancers should have control over when and how they work, not the client.
-Having a project basis to the work performed is a crucial indicator of IR35 status.
+These clauses should never appear in a contract – to be truly self-employed contractors and freelancers should have control over when and how they work, not the client.
+Having a project basis to the work performed is an important indicator of IR35 status.

 As a contractor, it’s likely that you’ll work to a comprehensive job specification.
 This specification would outline:

 - The hours in each day over which the services are provided.

 A contract may go further, though, and say that you must submit to management guidance, appraisal or monitoring.
 If you find yourself in this position, HMRC will probably conclude you are under the control of your client – this will make you, in their eyes, an employee and not a contractor.
 For more information on the Supervision, Direction or Control (SDC) test and how to use it to identify your IR35 status, you can read our SDC article.

 Another test of ‘employment’ is whether your business can provide a substitute to do the work.
 You should be able to send a substitute to complete the work on your behalf or reassign the work.
 The right to send a substitute, however, must be absolute, and not so restricted that you basically have to perform the work yourself.
 If you genuinely can provide a ‘substitute’ and on occasion actually do, then the contract is likely to be outside the scope of IR35.